Liisa Lahti

 • Advising on the merits of an application to set aside a freezing injunction for (inter alia) material non-disclosure and abuse of process and ability to recover under the cross-undertaking in damages.

-• Drafting documents for a freezing injunction application against persons unknown in the context of online fraud.
+• Working on a freezing injunction application against persons unknown in the context of online fraud.